 I put the story down and blamed myself for reading it.
 The sad part is that an author recommended it.
-I could not bring myself to understand why Zadie Smith would want to punish me like that.
+I could not understand why Zadie Smith would want to punish me like that.

 I believe you have felt this way before, and it can ruin your desire for anything that has fiction on the book cover, but I can’t stop slapping myself for the intellectual value you’re missing out on if you are not a fiction reader.

 I reread the short story some months later.
 This second read was the beginning of a wild revelation.
 I could see the pictures of the great writer Ursula K. Leguin was portraying.